2019 American Motoring Content and Deadline Calendar

 Dec / Jan – Race cars – Deadline November 13, 2019

-Online PDF issues of American Motoring should be back online by November.
-You can still access the last five issues of American Motoring via FlipSnack, our online page-flip version of the magazine.
+Members can access the last six issues of American Motoring via FlipSnack, our online page-flip version of the magazine.
 These are password protected, please email firstname.lastname@example.org if you need the passwords to access.

 If you have any articles or information to submit for American Motoring, please email it to John at email@example.com

 Classified ads can be sent to Hal Souers at firstname.lastname@example.org

 Contributions to American Motoring are welcomed, and all material accepted is subject to editing and/or revision at the discretion of the Editor.
 The act of submitting articles, information, or any other materials shall not constitute an expressed warranty by the contributor, to this publication, that such material is original and in no way an infringement on the rights of others.
 Contributions should be sent to the Newsletter Editor only.

 While it is a service of AMO to provide technical information to its membership, any maintenance techniques, technical information, or possible modifications published in American Motoring should be weighed against conventional, traditional, and generally accepted techniques and modifications.
 The views expressed in American Motoring are those of the author of the article or the person quoted.
 Owners should consider possible techniques or modifications in light of common sense compromises among safety, economy, longevity, performance, reliability, drivability, legality, and resale value.
 AMO and American Motoring will not assume or accept any liability resulting from the information contained therein.
 Any modifications possibly affecting safety, economy, longevity, performance, reliability, drivability, legality, emissions, and resale value are the sole responsibility of the person performing the modifications.
 When such modifications are presented in American Motoring, they are done so with the understanding that the individual will use those modifications within the framework of all applicable federal, state, and local laws.